Do Go On - 373 - The Star Wars Holiday Special

 That's the end of my report.

-Happy Life Day, everybody.
+Life Day, everybody.

-Yeah, Happy Life Day.
+Yeah, happy Life Day.

-Life Day seems to be celebrated on November 17th,
+Life Day seems to be celebrated on November 17th, so we miss it this year.

-all catch up next year,
+But hopefully we can all catch up next year.

 put on our red robes

-and watch Princess Leia
+and watch Princess Leia sing for some.

-She's not even a Wookiee.
+She's not even a wookie.

-And then we'll throw a man off a balcony.
+Then we'll throw a man off a balcony.

 So much fun.